leonp/leonp.github.io/_posts/2014-09-14-rhetoric-hard-work-part-2.md

 layout: post
 ---

 OK, so this <a href="http://www.theguardian.com/uk-news/2014/sep/13/endies-employed-no-disposable-income-struggling-in-london">Guardian piece on the working poor</a> makes some sound suggestions, such as building affordable houses.
-But several things annoy, not least the <i>Endies</i> acronym.
+But several things annoy, not least the <i>Endies</i> moniker.
 You can picture the <cite>Guardian</cite> and <cite>Standard</cite> style sections already. *Endie chic*.

 Yes, it is especially expensive in London, but I'm sure every town and city in the UK suffers from low pay and high living costs.